-Manchester LADO (sometimes known as DOLA or LA Designated Officer): 0161 234 1214
+Manchester LADO: 0161 234 1214

 Our procedure for whistleblowing if there is an urgent concern about child welfare or safeguarding that cannot be dealt with through our usual systems.
 St Agnes' whistleblowing procedures protect staff members who report colleagues they believe are doing something wrong or illegal, or who are neglecting their duties.